 Find an apprenticeship service can help you with the query.
 They send alerts when new apprenticeships become available.
 They also provide advice on how to apply.

 We can’t list all Car Mechanic job vacancies here in this article.
 But we could point you in the right direction.
 The marketplace known as Reed has a lot of jobs on that particular query.
 You will find hundreds of job vacancies on that site.
-There are also other job marketplaces such as ]Find a job.
+There are other job marketplaces for finding a job.